Maritime Archeologist & Media Coordinator

 She has been a member of archaeological expeditions and research in the Great Lakes, Sweden, Jamaica, American Samoa, and throughout the southeastern United States.
 These projects have ranged from seventeenth-century European shipboard life to Civil War shipbuilding and armament.
 Stephanie currently resides in Alpena, Michigan…otherwise known as Shipwreck Alley.

-In addition to participating in research expeditions, Stephanie manages media relations and community outreach for the sanctuary.
-In her role as an educator with NOAA, Stephanie leads students of all ages in programs involving marine technology, marine debris, and of course, maritime heritage.
+In addition to leading research expeditions, Stephanie manages media relations and community outreach for the sanctuary.
+In her role as an educator with NOAA, Stephanie guides students of all ages in programs involving marine technology, marine debris, and of course, maritime heritage.
 Utilizing ROVs (remotely operated vehicles), she helps bring science, technology, engineering, and math concepts to life for students.
 Partnering with local high school students, she has coordinated efforts to launch a grassroots campaign focused on plastic pollution awareness and prevention.

 As the Director of the Thunder Bay International Film Festival Stephanie has committed herself to communicating important ocean and Great Lakes issues to new audiences.
-She has recently been accepted to the National Network for Ocean and Climate Change Interpretation, and will be undertaking innovative training that she hopes to bring to the expedition and help change the conversation about climate change.
+She is on the Governing Council for the National Network for Ocean and Climate Change Interpretation, and works to change the conversation about climate change to one of hope and action.

-Since Stephanie learned to SCUBA dive in Alaska nearly twenty years ago, she has become a NOAA Scientific Diver, a certified freediver with Freediving Instructors International and is currently completing her PADI Dive Master certification.
+Since Stephanie learned to scuba dive in Alaska over twenty years ago, she has become a NOAA Scientific Diver, a certified freediver with Freediving Instructors International and a PADI Dive Instructor.

-Author, Destination MPA: Thunder Bay Natinoal Marine Sanctuary, SevenSeas
+Author, Destination MPA: Thunder Bay National Marine Sanctuary, SevenSeas

 Author, History Above & Below the Waves, Alert Diver